It belongs to a class of medications called steroids. It prevents the release of substances in the body that cause inflammation.

-Short courses of Betamethasone may also be prescribed for the treatment of psoriasis in small areas such as the scalp, the soles of the feet or the palms of the hands.
+Short courses of Betamethasone may also be prescribed to treat psoriasis in small areas such as the scalp, the soles of the feet, or the palms of the hands.

 How can it be found?

 Betamethasone is available in several different preparations.
-You may be prescribed a cream if the affected areas of your skin are wet or crying, an ointment if your skin is dry or a lotion for larger or furry areas of the skin.
+You may be prescribed cream if the affected areas of your skin are wet or crying, an ointment if your skin is dry, or a lotion for larger or furry areas of the skin.